Zvonko Bogdan: Biography

 During the turbulent 1990s and Yugoslav Wars, Bogdan largely withdrew from public performances.
 As he explained, "Simply, I wasn't in a mood to work.
 Also, the piracy took so much momentum that I was sick even of thoughts of composing and music...
 I hope those ugly times have gone and that we would be able to live like humans again".

 In 2004, Bogdan performed in Novi Sad for the Exit Festival, mostly devoted to pop and rock, also held on Petrovaradin Fortress; it was a tribute of new generations to the old bard and the site which was the cornerstone of traditional music.

 Bogdan sings both the original and also the traditional songs of Vojvodina and Slavonia accompanied by the traditional tamburitza orchestra.
 Some of the songs he composed himself, including his most famous "Ej salaši na severu Bačke".
 Some of his songs are also in Hungarian and Romani.

 Accompanying bands on his concerts are the Orchestra of Mile Nikolić (the successor of the famous Orchestra of Janika Balaž) from Vojvodina and the Zagrebački tamburaši from Croatia.
 The late Janika Balaž and still living Jerry Grcevich are his favourite tamburitza musicians and co-workers.
 Zvonko Bogdan is still very active and he plays in Serbia and Croatia, and all over the world where Serbian and Croatian people live.

 Bogdan is also a prolific harness racer, and horses and affection for them are common themes in Bogdan's songs.
-He is considered one of the most successful racers of Vojvodina In 2001, at Zagreb's Hippodrome, he won the Hrvatski kasački derbi (Croatian Harness Race Derby), establishing a record that still stands.
+He is considered one of the most successful racers of Vojvodina In 2001, at the Zagreb Hippodrome, he won the Hrvatski kasački derbi (Croatian Harness Race Derby), establishing a record that still stands.

 Some of his most recognized songs are "Ej salaši na severu Bačke", "Osam tamburaša s Petrovaradina" (Eight Tamburitza Players from Petrovaradin), "Bunjevačko prelo" (Bunjevac Village Party), "U tem Somboru" (In That Sombor), "Već odavno spremam svog mrkova" (I've Been Preparing My Black Horse for a Long Time), "Ne vredi plakati" (There's No Point in Crying), "Govori se da me varaš" (There Are Rumours You're Cheating on Me), "Kraj jezera jedna kuća mala" (One Little House Next to a Lake), "Fijaker stari" (Old Fiacre), "Prošle su mnoge ljubavi" (Many Loves Have Passed) and "Ko te ima, taj te nema" (The One Who Has You, Does Not Have You).

 Bogdan married his wife in Belgrade.
 They have two children, and three grandchildren.
 He has been living in Subotica since 1980.